 Do you see how this concept spills over into all areas of your life?
 Suddenly, you are completely in control over yourself.
 Your moves through your day are lighter and your stress is lowered.
 It’s as if you are already focused on “nothing is going to push me off my path” .

 Personally, I decided I was going to move my body more every week.
 I wanted to do that to stay strong, limber, and to aid in weight loss.
 These things are important to me because I’ve already decided that by my next birthday, I am going to be physically able to go have fun, explore a new location, or whatever else I may have found I can do!
 I want to feel good doing it, and not like “whew!
-This is no fun, I’m so out of shape”!
+This is no fun, I’m so out of shape”, as well as some of the usual chronic illness feelings!

-So, I’ve joined a walking club, selected two parks I like to walk in.
+So, I’ve started a walking regimen, selected two parks I like to walk in as well as several online walking programs I can follow indoors.
 If it’s raining, snowing, sunny or dry, I can still get my walks in.
 And I’m walking no less than 2 miles each time.
 That’s a good push for me right now.
 Sometimes I do more.
 But I don’t miss an opportunity to walk.